damianhakert/damianhakert.github.io/source/posts/2017-02-06-gitlab-mexico-summit-2017.html.md

 We broke into smaller groups for a competitive scavenger hunt and enjoyed the fruits of our labor with a happy hour afterwards.

-We could make this blog post 5 pages long explaining how beautiful our trip to Akumal beach was, where we got to snorkel with sea turtles, how impressive the Maya ruins of Chichen Itza were after so many years, the adrenaline rush the zipline gave us, or how much money we made at our very own GitLab Casino night, but there’s no way of putting into words how much fun this week was.
+We could make this blog post five pages long just describing how beautiful our trip to Akumal beach was, where we got to snorkel with sea turtles, how impressive the Mayan ruins of Chichén Itzá were after so many years, the adrenaline rush the zipline gave us, or how much money we made at our very own GitLab Casino night, but there’s no way of putting into words how much fun this week was.